top of page

 A novel in progress

 Ava, a figure long assigned to witness and usher the endings of worlds, is dispatched to observe Santi’s act and decide whether it should be sanctioned.
 As the singularity grows, she moves between the physical constraints of the moon and a pre-creation domain where artifacts of meaning—scenes, objects, lullabies, and archetypal motifs—exist in latent form.
-Within this layer, she tests how subtle reconfigurations, reordered symbols, and unrealized possibilities might ripple into the present and reshape the conditions that brought the world, and Santi, to this brink.
+Within this layer, she tests how subtle reconfigurations, reordered symbols, and unrealized possibilities might ripple into the present, reshaping the conditions that brought the world, and Santi, to this brink.

 The novel completes the series within its darkest territory, confronting whether the survival of meaning can ever justify the destruction of the conditions that gave rise to it.